HOT-Ecosystem/tims/README.md

-# tims-public
+# Terminology Infrastructure and Management Systems Group (TIMS Group)
-The overall and public TIMS repository.
+Please see [our website](https://hot-ecosystem.github.io/tims/) for additional information.